spham395/05-Python-Programming/functions/closures-iterators-and-generators.md

 9
 ```

 Taking a look at the code above... we created a sequence object and iterated over it using a for loop.
-This